Baku-1/Baku-1.github.io/_pages/about.md

 - View and modify open trades up to 3 times using up to 5 NFTs and/or tokens.
 - Keep trade details off-chain until final approval by both parties.

-We ensure a fair distribution of fees with 95% split between the Admin and Treasury Manager wallets, and the remaining 5% stored in a pool for weekly rewards distributed to the top 5 traders.
+Take a shot at weekly rewards distributed to the top 5 traders.

 Join us today and experience the future of peer-to-peer trading with Ronin P2P!